mabuaisha/faas-exp/README.md

 # faas-exp
-This project is created as part of Thesis in Software Engineering for measuring the performance of Serverless using 3 different container orchestration frameworks (Kubernetes, Docker Swarm, Nomad) where Openfass framework is used as a case study.
+This project is created as part of Thesis in Software Engineering for measuring the performance of Serverless using 3 different container orchestration frameworks (Kubernetes, Docker Swarm, Nomad) where Openfass framework is used as a use case.
 The following items are automated by this project:

 1. Automate infrastructure provisioning on AWS & Openstack cloud.